strosz/com.northernrogue.cccp.spacetimedbserver/README.md

    - No noticeable performance impact during editor runtime.

 🔧 **Open Source**
-   - Open source and the full source code is available on Github for free, but please consider to donate if you are using this tool actively.
+   - The full source code is available on Github for free.
+Please consider to donate if you are using this tool actively.
    - Unity Asset Store version is the same project and soon available.

 ## Supported Platforms